The Power of Goal Setting

-My personal theory on goal setting is to make my goals STRONG.
+My personal goal setting theory is to make my goals STRONG.
 STRONG stands for Specific, Timed, Reach, Objective, Not Negative, and Gradual.
 Following this method has completely changed my goal setting process.

 Before, I suffered from goals that were too vague, which made it difficult to come up with an action plan for success.
 This lack of focus also zapped my motivation.
 Since I didn’t have a clear end point, it was nearly impossible to determine my progress.
 Looking at what it would take to accomplish the goal I set, it seemed like a monumental task.
 So, instead of working towards achieving what I set out to do, I often found myself procrastinating or making excuses to do something else.